refinedev/refine/documentation/tutorial/ui-libraries/intro/ant-design/react-router/index.md

 <AddAntDesignToApp />

-Now that we have our dependencies installed, let's start by adding a layout to our app.
+With our dependencies now in place, let's proceed by adding a layout into our app.

 ## Adding a Layout

-Refine provides a `<ThemedLayoutV2 />` component to add many features out of the box to your app.
-In the next step, we'll learn more about these features and how to use them.
-Now to see it in action, let's wrap our authenticated routes with the `<ThemedLayoutV2 />` component.
+Refine provides a [`<ThemedLayoutV2 />`](/docs/ui-integrations/ant-design/components/themed-layout) component has out of the box features, which we'll delve into in the next step.
+Now to see it in action, let's wrap our authenticated routes with it.

 Try to add the following code to your `src/App.tsx` file: